PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Limitations

 \section{Limitations}

 Our study has several limitations.
-Firstly, the analysis covers only 19 topics curated from the Political Compass test because it offered a well-structured set of statements.
-While these statements capture a diverse set of themes, a broader coverage of topics drawn from politically well-regarded sources, such as bills or legislation, can improve the generalizability of our framework.
+Firstly, the analysis covers only the 19 economic-axis statements from the Political Compass test, whose number and left/right balance (10 left, 9 right) are determined by the test itself.
+While these statements capture a reasonably diverse set of themes, a broader coverage of topics drawn from politically well-regarded sources, such as bills or legislation, can improve the generalizability of our framework.
 We leave this as future work.
 Secondly, our framework was evaluated only considering ideology along a single left-right economic axis.
 This abstraction simplifies the intrinsically multi-dimensional nature of political ideologies, where positions can combine aspects from multiple ideological dimensions.
 Nonetheless, the PReSS framework can be readily extended to incorporate additional dimensions, such as the social or cultural axes.
+Accordingly, claims about ``ideology'' in this paper should be understood as scoped to the economic dimension defined by the Compass.
 Finally, our setting assumes political domains with clear polarity and transparent agree-disagree semantics that enable the stance classification.
 This restricts generalization to other domains, which, by definition, are not polarized or have well-distinguished boundaries, such as domains of moral reasoning or aesthetic judgments, where stance cannot be categorized as binary agreement.